NeuralEnsemble/pype9/README.md

 NineLine
 ========

-A software package to read an simulate networks of detailed neuronal models described in 9ml
+A NINEml software pipeLINE that reads and simulates networks of detailed neuronal models described in 9ml

+Authors: Thomas G. Close, Ivan Raikov